Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Gentle, loyal, clingy

-The Flandoodle is a combination of two dogs with moderate to high grooming needs, so this should be taken into consideration before choosing this mixed breed.
-These dogs are usually quite gentle, though, and make great family dogs.
+The Flandoodle is a combination of two dogs with moderate to high grooming needs, which should be considered before choosing this mixed breed.
+Flandoodles are usually quite gentle and make great family dogs.
 They should be socialized early to prevent nervousness with strangers.
-They can be a little bit clingy, so they are not a good fit for homes where the household is gone most of the day.
+They can be slightly clingy, so they are not a good fit for homes where the owner is gone most of the day.

 38. Great Danoodle (Great Dane x Poodle)